-$\diamond$ always connect yourself to ground with Grounding wrist strips.
-The Grounding wrist has a resistivity of 1M $\Omega$ to ground.
+\diamond Always connect yourself to ground with Grounding wrist strips.
+The Grounding wrist has a resistivity of 1M Ω to ground.

-There is a dissipative epoxy on floor of Lab, which is connected to electrical ground at the edges, this also prevent charge buildup when you walk in the lab.
+There is a dissipative epoxy on the floor of Laboratory, which is connected to electrical ground at the edges, this also prevent charge buildup when you walk in the lab.

-◊ don't touch inner conductor of RF amplifiers and measurement tools. if you are going to connect cable make sure there is a ground path from inner conductor to Ground(for example many times an attenuator is connected) if there is no path to ground with help of conducting object temporarily connect inner conductor to ground to discharge any unwanted excess charges.
+\diamond Don't touch inner conductor of RF amplifiers and measurement tools.
+If you are going to connect cable make sure there is a ground path from inner conductor to Ground (for example many times an attenuator is connected).
+If there is no path to ground with help of conducting object(thumb, shorts/50 Ω Termination) temporarily connect inner conductor to ground.
+This will discharge any unwanted excess charges.